This project shows how to build a rope tree swing in the backyard for the kids including details for tying the specialized knots.

 - Attach the reinforcing blocks to the bottom ends of seat with Gorilla Glue and the five 3 inch wood screws.
 Notice the screw pattern is laid out to avoid the drill holes for the rope.

 - Locate and drill the 3/4 in holes for the rope 2 inches from the outside end of the seat and 1-1/2 inches from the front and back sides.
 Here’s a closeup of the reinforcing block attachment and holes.

 Tie the Rope to the Tree Limb

 As described in The Challenge section, the tree limb was too high for my ladder and climbing the tree was possible.
 The solution for attaching ropes to the tree limb is a Running Bowline knot, a type of slipknot.
-A benefit of a slipknot is the rope won’t strangle the tree limb as it grows.
+A key benefit of a slipknot is it expands as the tree grows and won’t strangle the limb.

 Not any knot will do when personal safety is at stake.
 The knots I used in this project are: